Douglas ground squirrel: Conservation, damage and threats

 The International Union for Conservation of Nature and Natural Resources Red List currently provides no conservation status for Douglas ground squirrel.
 However, the California ground squirrel is listed as a species of "Least Concern", having a stable population and few known threats.
 Being a highly comparable sister species, this suggest that Douglas ground squirrel may have an equally low risk of extinction.
 Additional research is required however to underpin its conservation status.

 Like the California ground squirrel, Douglas ground squirrel is often associated with damage to commercial crops such as almonds, apricots, barley, cherries, hazelnuts, walnuts, and wheat.
 Since the California ground squirrel causes substantial fodder losses rangelands, the same is probably true for Douglas ground squirrel.
 Burrowing by all ground squirrel species cause damage and undermine buildings, retaining walls, and infrastructure.
 In northern California, tunneling by Douglas ground squirrel affects the structural integrity of the underground, increasing seepage, which may ultimately lead to levee failure.

 Douglas ground squirrel densities have been kept in check by shooting, trapping, fumigation and modification of their habitat.
 Grains soaked in rodenticide is the main method for population control of Douglas ground squirrels.
-However, poison bait is known to harm harm non-target species, and other animals scavenging dead squirrels may be secondarily poisoned.
+However, poison bait is known to harm non-target species, and other animals scavenging dead squirrels may be secondarily poisoned.
 Physical destruction of burrows is probably only effective in the very short term, since in most cases, these areas will quickly be recolonized by ground squirrels.
 Tilling of the soil beyond the level of the tunnel systems may be effective in deterring recolonization.
 Ground squirrels are regularly killed by vehicles when crossing roads.